Muslim individuals, institutions, and communities have and continue to experience various levels of Islamophobia in the United States and abroad.

 - At work or school, if somebody tries to engage you in provocative arguments and a confrontation, say "Peace" and walk away.

 - During the weekend, remain extra careful.
 Since people often relax and let loose by drinking, they are more likely to engage in stupid and dangerous behavior.
-Watch your back and avoid being outside alone, whether you are male or female.
-Travel in groups and in cars as much as possible.

 - Establish a phone tree system with your neighbors and friends.